-♦ Cultivating Communal and Pastoral Formation
+• Cultivating Communal and Pastoral Formation

 Listens well.
 Takes initiative and implements key processes of communal and pastoral formation.
 Instils confidence and trust when leading in public forums and personal settings.
 Reads the big picture and shows skills of interpreting the social situation.
 Operates within a Presbyterian ecclesial identity.
 Respects and works constructively with difference.
+Ethically responsible ministry with particular reference to truthfulness and confidentiality.